phoenixframework/phoenix/guides/contexts.md

 The race conditions would make this an unreliable way to update the existing table since multiple callers may be updating out of date view values.
 There's a better way.

-Let's think of a function name that describes what we want to accomplish.
+Let's think of a function describes what we want to accomplish.
+Here's how we would like to use it:

-    > product = Catalog.inc_page_views(product)
+    product = Catalog.inc_page_views(product)

 That looks great.
 Our callers will have no confusion over what this function does, and we can wrap up the increment in an atomic operation to prevent race conditions.